 How Do You Identify Masonite Siding Problems?

-Masonite is a popular siding product which is made of waste paper and pressed together to form the final product.
-It is a relatively weak product since it is susceptible to many factors.
+Masonite siding is a popular siding product which is made of waste paper and pressed together to form the final product.
+Masonite siding is a relatively weak product since it is susceptible to many factors.

 If you have some problems with your siding give Ideal Siding a call.
 Here are some of the common problems with masonite siding: